matthijskooijman/arduino-lmic/README.md

 ## Timing

-Unfortunately, the SX127x tranceivers do not support accurate timekeeping themselves (there is a sequencer that is *almost* sufficient for timing the RX1 and RX2 downlink windows, but that is only available in FSK mode, not in LoRa mode).
+Unfortunately, the SX127x transceivers do not support accurate timekeeping themselves (there is a sequencer that is *almost* sufficient for timing the RX1 and RX2 downlink windows, but that is only available in FSK mode, not in LoRa mode).
 This means that the microcontroller is